Youth of Scotland

 Read more

-Fitba’ Crazy by Colin McPherson
+Fitba’ Crazy / Colin McPherson

 Football has always held a grim fascination for me.
 From my youth, spent grubbing around the fetid underbelly of Scottish soccer as a die-hard Meadowbank Thistle supporter, to my current incarnation as a documentary photographer and some-time chronicler of the national game, what interests me most is not the multi-million pound wasters or the diving […]